 Notify the bishop's office, in writing, a minimum of 30 days prior to the date of departure.
 A meeting with the bishop prior to notification is highly recommended.
+This letter to the Bishop should specify the pastor's last day of service, and last Sunday to lead worship.
+Accrued vacation time should be specified and noted, if part of the transition time.

-Notify congregation, by letter to all members and significant partners in ministry, a minimum of 30 days prior to the date of departure.
+It is preferable to notify officers and congregation council in person.
+Next, notify congregation, by letter to all members and significant partners in ministry, a minimum of 30 days prior to the date of departure.

-With the dean or other designated leader, complete Exit Interview for Pastors, Transition Administration Information, and Attestation of Record and Financial Requirements.1
+With the dean or other designated leader/s, complete1

-With the Congregation Council, complete Covenant of Agreement for Departing Pastors and Letter to Congregation Concerning Covenant for Departing Pastors.
+- Exit Interview for Pastors - Transition Administration Information - Attestation of Record and Financial Requirements - Covenant of Agreement for Departing Pastors - Letter to Congregation Concerning Covenant for Departing Pastors.